TheMirageProject/specTapular/README.md

 ### API

-Right now the API assumes you are messing with the source code of SpecTapular.
-This is getting re-thought so that you can extend SpecTapular without changing its own source code.
+Right now spectapular has not exported anything so that users can extend it.
+This will change pre-npm publishing.

 ### Inspiration